-The data underscore the importance of the NCIDQ Certification in differentiating the most competent and qualified interior designers from their non-certified counterparts, said Dr. Carol Williams-Nickelson, then executive director for the Council for Interior Design Qualification, Inc. (CIDQ), which oversees the development and administration of the NCIDQ Exam:
+The data underscore the importance of the NCIDQ Certification in differentiating the most competent and qualified interior designers from their non-certified counterparts.

 “Our mission of protecting the public by identifying and then testing an appropriately educated and experienced interior designer’s competencies in health, safety and public welfare is at the forefront in all of our test development and certification activities,” she said.Dr.
 Carol Williams-Nickelson, past Executive Director, CIDQ

 There are strong, longstanding trends suggesting that people who hire interior designers seek out those who are NCIDQ Certified and are willing to pay more for that quality assurance.

-The U.S. Census Bureau's data supports this, the industry data supports it, too.
+While the U.S. Census Bureau's data supports this, the industry data supports it, too.
 So all the trouble you're going through is, in fact, an investment.
-We'll be watching for the next report and update this with what we learn.
+We'll be watching for the next census report and update this with what we learn.

 Getting your NCIDQ Certificate not only marks your level of competency and credibility, but just like our Qpractice members have experienced, it can also help you earn more money.